Travel Guide Customize Your Trip

 Additionally, as a gesture of goodwill, Above The Himalaya Trekking often organizes special farewell dinners in response to guest requests.

-Thorong La Pass, the toughest difficulty on the Annapurna Circuit, is reached after a strenuous ten to twelve-hour climb that will elevate you to a breathtaking 5,416 meters above sea level.
+Thorong La Pass, the most challenging difficulty on the Annapurna Circuit, is reached after a strenuous ten to twelve-hour climb that will elevate you to a breathtaking 5,416 meters above sea level.
 The excitement now kicks in and begins easing all the effects of the altitude.
 Anyone can experience altitude sickness during this trip.
-You could not have a restful night’s sleep if you suffer from altitude sickness.
-However, there is no need to be concerned since there are very few risks of getting altitude sickness, as just 2% of people will be unable to reach the Thorong La Pass.

-Can a normal person go on Thorong la pass trek?
+Can an average person go on the Thorong la Pass trek?

 Your journey will be easier and less dangerous if you travel with a reliable, reputable trekking company with highly trained guides.
 It will be beneficial if the guide has extensive expertise in the trek and seeks advice from superiors in the area.
 You must do as many checks as you can to ensure your safety.

-Brief Itinerary of Thorong la pass
+Brief Itinerary of Thorong la Pass

 Day 1: Arrive in Kathmandu